Components | Non Groupo Component Discussions

 RIMS: This is a very complicated category to discuss.
 There are a huge number of rims and pre built wheels on the market so I will limit myself to discussing the most common parts on the market.

-• TUBULAR: At this point, for practical purposes, you are limited to the Mavic Reflex and Ambrosio Nemesis tubular rims.
-My training wheels are built with Nemesis rims.
-They will last most folks many years.
-They are the toughest tubular rims on the market, but quite pricy.
-In fact, both are excellent rims, semi box shape, very strong and comfortable.
+• TUBULAR: At this point, for practical purposes, if you are looking for unassembled rims, you are limited to the Mavic Reflex, American Classic Classics Tubular and HED Ardennes tubular rims.
+The HED rims will last most folks many years.
+They are the toughest tubular rims on the market, but somewhat pricy.
+In fact, all three are excellent rims, semi box shape, very strong and comfortable.

-• CLINCHER: for general purpose training, racing and light touring, the Mavic Open Pro is not only the most common, but also the best rim on the market.
+• CLINCHER: for general purpose training, racing and light touring, the Mavic Open Pro is not only the most common, but also, along with the HED Ardennes clincher, the best rim on the market.
 For loaded touring, tandems and for heavier and taller riders, you may want to consider the Mavic 719.

 • WHEELS: Ksyrium- Super strong, fairly light, semi aero, very cool looking.
 Available in a number of price ranges depending on design and component specifics.
-The Ksyrium Elite is the most comfortable and the best all purpose of the Ksyrium wheels while the SSC is the stiffest and lightest.
+The Ksyrium Elite is the most comfortable and the best all purpose of the Ksyrium wheels while the SSC is the stiffest and lightest this side of the PRO Carbon.
 Zipp; 303 tubular- Super light.
 These are my use-anywhere race wheels.
 Very reliable and aero but not as comfortable as a box section rimed wheel is.
 404 clincher - deeper section than the 303 but quite light and very strong.
 Not very good in cross winds but ideal time trial wheels on calm days.
-American Classic Sprint 303; pretty much the most "fun" clincher wheel on the market.
-These wheels feel the best of all prebuilt clincher wheels.
+American Classic Sprint 350; pretty much the most "fun" clincher wheel on the market.
+These wheels feel the best of all pre-built clincher wheels.
 They spin up super fast and hold up pretty much like iron even though they are quite light.
+The lightest clincher wheel set are the American Classic "Road Tubeless."
+I've beaten the crap out of them and they just keep on going.
+But I only weigh 150.
 There are lots of other wheels out there but I have to quit somewhere.
-The above list covers the majority of wheel and rim choices that make sense.
+The above list covers a few of wheel and rim choices that make sense.
+During a fitting process we can discuss others you may be interested in.

 TIRES

 First, Tubular v.
 Clincher.
 Good tubulars are better than the best clinchers, but unless you already use tubulars or are willing to go through a pretty steep learning curve in tubular use and lore, you should probably stick with clinchers.
-I use only tubulars because I always have and they are still better tires than clinchers, but keep in mind that I have been using them for over 35 years.
-I only ride Vittoria Corsa or Pave tires, but tubulars from Veloflex and Continental are excellent as well.
+I use tubulars because I always have and they are still better tires than clinchers, but keep in mind that I have been using them for over 40 years.
+I only ride Vittoria Corsa or Pave tires, but tubulars from Veloflex, Schwalbe, Clement and Continental are excellent as well.
 We offer the best clincher tires on the market.
 They each have their own strengths.
 The highest performance competition clinchers are the Vittoria Open CXs.
 Tough enough for racing, but too pricy for day to day use.
 The best general purpose high end clinchers are the Vredestein Tri-Comps and Fortezzas.
 They wear well, are very comfortable and their handling is among the best.
 For slightly better durability but less comfort the old Conti Grand Prix range of tires is still among the best.
+In tubeless tires, the best performance tire is either the IRC RBCC or the Schwalbe ONE.
+Both offer excellent rides, good durability and relative ease of mounting.
+If pure cornering performance is critical, the RBCC has the edge.
+For a larger and more durable tire, the Hutchinson Sector 28 may be your best bet.
+It wears like iron, but tends to ride like it as well.

 PEDALS